 The Facilities Department maintains the buildings and grounds at Carroll College with attention to the safety and security of the campus.
-The Director of Facilities, Assistant Director of Facilities, and the Custodial Supervisor are responsible to respond to issues from building users pertaining to security, safety and livability issues.
+The Director of Facilities and the Custodial Supervisor are responsible for responding to issues from building users pertaining to security, safety, and liability issues.
 Two important exterior safety issues to inspect are maintaining appropriate exterior lighting of campus walkways and roads as well as maintaining reasonable landscaping that does not endanger or risk the safety of pedestrians.
 Fire safety equipment in each campus building is tested on an annual basis by Facilities staff.
 Residential Life & Housing staff conduct fire drills in each residence hall each semester and the college's Emergency Response Team ensures that all academic and administrative buildings conduct fire drills each semester.

 The college maintains and supports two means of locking and securing interior and exterior doors on campus.
 The four campus residence halls and four apartment buildings maintain a card key access system for interior and exterior doors.
-Students are able to use their key cards and a personalized pin number to access their housing.
+Students are able to use their keycards and a personalized pin number to access their housing.
 Academic, administrative and the college-owned student houses used by students in the Anthrozoology program are maintained by a physical key system.
 Keys are issued by the employment supervisor for employee offices, and Residential Life & Housing staff issue keys for college-owned houses.
-Card keys are issued by Residential Life & Housing for residence halls and campus apartments while Facilities will provide employees card key access for exterior and interior doors on the employee's college ID card.
+Card keys are issued by Residential Life & Housing for residence halls and campus apartments while the Director of Campus Security and Public Safety will provide employees with card key access for exterior and interior doors on the employee's college ID card.